USEFUL INFORMATION IN THE EMPLOYMENT PROCESS

 Award category | Award amount* |

-* in relation to the professor’s salary referred to in Article 137 of the Act of 20 July 2018. – Law on Higher Education and Science.
+* in relation to the professor remuneration referred to in Article 137 of the Act of 20 July 20180 – Law on Higher Education and Science.

 Absences

-Every employee has an inalienable right to paid annual leave.
-In case the leave is not used in full or in part due to the termination or expiry of the employment relationship, the employee is entitled to a cash equivalent.
-The employee’s holiday entitlement is time-barred after three years from the end of the third quarter of the calendar year following the calendar year in which the holiday was earned.
+Every employee has an inalienable right to paid holiday leave.
+If all or part of the leave to which an employee is entitled is not used due to the termination or expiry of the employment relationship, the employee is entitled to the cash equivalent.
+The employee’s claims for holiday leave are barred by a limitation of three years from the end of the third quarter of the calendar year following the calendar year in which the employee was entitled to the leave.

-Holidays should be granted in accordance with the holiday plan which is defined not later than by the end of March of a given calendar year and notified to employees in the manner adopted in the organisational unit.
-Prior to the commencement of the holiday, in time to allow decisions to be taken and possible replacement arrangements to be made, the employee is obliged to submit a written holiday request, which is approved by the head of the unit.
-If the leave is not taken as planned, the leave must be granted to the employee by 30 September of the following calendar year at the latest.
+Holiday leave should be granted in compliance with the holiday leave schedule, which is established no later than by the end of March of a given calendar year and announced to employees in the manner adopted in the organisational unit.
+Prior to the beginning of holiday leave, the employee is obligated to file a written holiday leave application, which is approved by the head of the unit, in sufficient time to allow for the decision to be taken and for potential replacement arrangements to be made.
+If the leave is not used within the planned period, the leave must be granted to the employee by 30 September of the following calendar year at the latest.

-Non-academic staff shall be granted annual leave of 20 or 26 days per calendar year, depending on their length of service.
+Employees who are not academic teachers shall be granted annual leave of 20 or 26 days per calendar year, depending on their length of employment.

-Academic staff shall be granted annual leave of 36 days per calendar year.
+Academic staff shall be granted holiday leave of 36 days per calendar year.

 Employees who start work for the first time are entitled to holiday leave at the end of each month of service at the rate of 1/12th of the holiday leave.
 The employee acquires the right to subsequent holidays in each subsequent calendar year.